German Global Health Award

 Award ceremony in frame of international Global Health event in Berlin held in context to B20, integral part of the G20 process

 On 17th May, 2017, Federal Minister for Economic Affairs and Energy Brigitte Zypries presented the first-ever German Global Health Award at “Global Health – the International and the German Agenda,” an event with more than 200 participants from around 30 countries taking place in the context of the B20 Health Conference.
-The award initiated by GHP honours German companies, associations or individuals for innovative projects and partnerships in global health that contribute to health system strengthening in developing and emerging countries.
+The award initiated by GHP (now GHA) honours German companies, associations or individuals for innovative projects and partnerships in global health that contribute to health system strengthening in developing and emerging countries.

 Federal Minister Zypries lauded the work of the recipients, saying “Both projects demonstrate how the German healthcare sector drives innovation to attain the worthwhile goal of supporting global health at home and abroad,” adding, “The recognition of such work is especially important in the context of the meeting of the Health Ministers of the G20 countries taking place in Berlin later this week.”